NeedsSoySauce/Random-Bookmark/README.md

 # Random Bookmark

-A small chrome extension that opens a random bookmark.
+Random Bookmark is a small chrome extension that opens a random bookmark.

 But why, you may ask?
 I find most of the music I listen to through YouTube, so I like to keep a bookmarks folder of all the songs I like.
 Sometimes I can't decide what I want to listen to, so that's where this extension comes in handy.

+The extension is available [here](https://chrome.google.com/webstore/detail/random-bookmark/eeoohjpijemgnlcegchbabgdbnikdcpd) on the Chrome Web Store.

 ## Features